-Best Practice Steps to Take Description Verify that devices and operating systems meet system requirements prior to testing.
-Visit the system requirements page for the most updated information.
-Turn off auto-update on Chromebooks to avoid auto-updating to an unsupported OS.
-See instructions under "Set up all Chromebooks" below.
-Operating systems, particularly iOS and ChromeOS, update frequently.
-Students may not be able to test or may experience interruptions if the testing device/operating system is not supported.
-Set up all Chromebooks to suspend OS updates, including peer-to-peer, during testing.
-Sign into the Google Admin console, go to Device , click Chrome , click Settings .
+Best Practice Steps to Take Description Set up all Chromebooks to suspend OS updates, including peer-to-peer, during testing.
+Sign into the Google Admin console, go to Device, click Chrome, click Settings.
 Choose the organization you want to update these settings for.
-Go to Device , click Auto Update Settings , select Block Updates , click Save .
+Go to Device, click Auto Update Settings, select Block Updates, click Save.
 If the ChromeOS is set to automatically update, this could take place during testing, which could cause student connectivity or device issues.
-This ChromeOS feature can be managed by a Chrome administrator.
-Chrome releases a full OS update about every 6 weeks, and releases minor updates approximately every 2-3 weeks.
+This ChromeOS feature can be managed by a district or school ChromeOS administrator.
+Chrome releases a full OS update about every 6 weeks and releases minor updates approximately every 2-3 weeks.
 Disable ChromeOS accessibility settings.
-Sign into the Google Admin console, go to Device , click on Chrome , click on Settings .
-Scroll down to Sign-in screen accessibility and select Disable for the accessibility features you wish to turn off.
-ChromeOS accessibility settings can interfere with supports the student may have in TestNav.
-Disabling ChromeOS accessibility settings prior to testing allows for the students' supports to work smoothly.
-Set up a Secondary Save Location in the TestNav configuration in PAN.
-When in PAN, click Setup > TestNav Configurations > Create/Edit Configurations .
-On the right-hand side, there are fields to set up a secondary save location on a local server.
+Sign in to the Google Admin console, go to Device, click on Chrome, click on Settings.
+Scroll down to Signin screen accessibility and select Disable for the accessibility features you wish to turn off.
+ChromeOS accessibility settings can interfere with accessibility features the student may have in TestNav.
+Disabling ChromeOS accessibility settings prior to testing allows for the students' accessibility features to work smoothly.
+Set up a Secondary Save Location in the TestNav Configuration in PAN.
+When in PAN, click Setup > TestNav Configurations > Create/Edit TestNav Configurations.
+On the right-hand side, there are fields to set up a secondary save location on a local server. • Check that the secondary save location is configured correctly by running an App Check in TestNav.
+Visit the TestNav support page for step-by-step instructions on ensuring the configured file path is valid, and refer to the App Check Error Messages page if the App Check returns any error messages.
 Setting up a secondary save location will allow TestNav to write a student response file to both the device as well as the secondary location.
 It provides a backup in case of a lost response due to a connectivity, power, or device issue, when the primary response on the student device cannot be located.
 In the case of Chromebooks set to wipe data, this step is necessary to create a backup file of each student response.
 Chromebooks, iPads, and Android Tablets can only use an SFTP server for secondary save locations.
 These mobile devices cannot use UNC paths or mapped network drives.
 An example of the required SFTP path format is provided in the TestNav Configurations Menu.

-Best Practice Steps to Take Description Minimize system impact Before testing: Disable low-end wireless protocols that are not being used.
-Turn off students' cell phones to avoid potential interference during testing.
-Ask classrooms to stagger logins to minimize initial loading time.
-For example, in a class of 30 students, the proctor can have 10 students log in each minute, decreasing the strain on the network.
+Best Practice Steps to Take Description Minimize system impact.
+Before testing: 1.
+Disable low-end wireless protocols that are not being used.
+2. Turn off students' cell phones to avoid potential interference during testing.
+3. Ask classrooms to stagger logins to minimize initial loading time.
+For example, in a class of 30 students, the test administrator can have 10 students log in each minute, decreasing the strain on the network.
 Taking these steps in advance of testing will reduce the impact of testing on local networks.
-Schedule a call with Technology Support Specialists Before testing, schedule a 15-, 30-, or 60- minute call for one-on-one support with Pearson's technology support specialists (i.e. Field Service Engineering).
-This is an opportunity for technology coordinators to receive support with the following: Technology set-up and site readiness Questions about TestNav ProctorCache set-up TestNav configurations in PearsonAccess ^{next} Infrastructure Trials (set-up as well as debriefing)
+Schedule a call with Technology Support Specialists. - This is an opportunity for technology coordinators to receive support with the following: • Technology set-up and site readiness • Questions about TestNav • ProctorCache set-up • TestNav Configurations in PearsonAccess ^{next} • Infrastructure Trials (set-up as well as debriefing) Review device language settings Before testing, review student devices to ensure that language settings and keyboard settings are set to English.
+Some devices may have previously been set to different language settings or to international keyboard settings.
+Taking these steps in advance of testing will reduce issues that may arise during testing.

-2. Steps for Test Coordinators and Test Administrators During Test Administration
+Steps for Test Coordinators and Test Administrators During Test Administration